googlemaps/android-maps-ktx/README.md

 ================================

 ## Description
-This library contains a set of Kotlin extensions for the [Maps SDK for Android Utility Library][amu] enabling you to write more concise, idiomatic Kotlin.
+This library contains a set of Kotlin extensions (KTX) for the [Maps SDK for Android Utility Library][amu] enabling you to write more concise, idiomatic Kotlin.

 ## Requirements
 * API level 15+